AlexandreBrillant/yupee/README.md

 ## Compiling all

-Yupee includes a preprocessor to assemble the final library from independent modules.
+Yupee includes its own preprocessor to assemble the final library from independent javascript part.

 ```bash
 npm run build